fantasy2210/CakePHP-GentallelaAdmin-Template/README.md

 # CakePHP-GentallelaAdmin-Template

 Gentelella - Bootstrap Admin Template by <a href="https://colorlib.com">Colorlib</a>

-This template is covered <a href="https://github.com/puikinsh/gentelella">GentallelaAdmin</a> to use in CakePHP 2.x template by Toan Nguyen
+This template is covered <a href="https://github.com/puikinsh/gentelella">GentallelaAdmin</a> to use in CakePHP 2.x projects by Toan Nguyen

-#Install
+#Installation

 Download and extract to app/View/Themed/GentallelaAdminTemplate